wal-g/wal-g/internal/databases/greenplum/pax/README.PAX.md

 ### Row-level visibility (visimap)

 Row-level deletions are recorded in separate bitmap files.
-Naming `<block_id>_<generation-hex>_<xid-hex>.visimap`
+Naming `<block_id>_<generation-hex>_<xid-hex>.visimap`.
 Each bit corresponds to one tuple offset within the block; 1 = deleted.

-Each DELETE operation creates new visimap file and saves it in `ptvisimapname`
+Each DELETE operation creates new visimap file and saves it in `ptvisimapname`.
 The heap MVCC on the aux row update gives atomicity: older snapshots still see the old `ptvisimapname`; newer snapshots see the new one.
 Visimap files themselves are immutable after close.

 ### Concurrent DML